 Candidates are briefed in an assembly led by senior leaders.
-This assembly covers Instructions for Candidates sitting exams and Non-Examined Assessment and Candidate Malpractice including the use of Al. This covers what Al is, the risks of using it, what Al misuse is, how this will be treated as malpractice.
+This assembly covers Instructions for Candidates sitting exams and Non-Examined Assessment and Candidate Malpractice including the use of Al. This covers what Al is, the risks of using it, what Al misuse is, how this will be treated as malpractice, with the potential for disqualification.